 We are our own worst critic and as human beings, we are more likely to listen to the negative rather than the good.
 Telling ourselves positive things can help to drown out the negative voice that everyone has in their heads and can help us to see ourselves in a more positive light and increase our self-esteem.

 4. Remember That It’s Okay To Have Bad Days

 Whenever you hear about increasing our body image and self-esteem it is sometimes forgotten that we will still have bad days.
 It is important to remember that some days will be harder than others and that doesn’t belittle any of the work that has been done!
 This goes hand in hand with both increasing self-esteem as well as starting your intuitive eating journey.

 Scarlet specialises in body image and disordered eating with a weight inclusive approach.
 She is passionate about helping people fall back in love with food and themselves and working together as a team to do so.
-Visit Scarlet’s profile to request her expertise.
+Book a call with Scarlet.